cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 **3. Run the built rpk to the phone**

 Copy the generated mini-game **rpk** file (located in the dist directory of the OPPO minigame project's quickgame directory) to the `/sdcard/games/` directory on your phone's SD card.
-Then open the **Quick Game Debugger** that has been installed before on the Android device, click the **OPPO Mini Game** section, and then find the icon corresponding to the game name.
+Then open the **Mini Game Debugger** that has been installed before on the Android device, click the **OPPO Mini Game** section, and then find the icon corresponding to the game name.
 If not found, click on the upper right corner.
 More button - refresh button to refresh.

 ![](./publish-oppo-instant-games/rpk_games.jpg)